Apodaca prison riot: 'Narco-banners' in Monterrey

 The banners also mentioned that Rodrigo Medina, the governor, accepted briberies from the criminal organizations.
 The governor, however, reacted by saying that the messages posted by the cartel should be "discredited by the entire population," since they only "damage the public institutions" of the country.
 In addition, Medina reiterated his efforts to adopt efficient security measures for the state. Álvaro Ibarra, the Secretary General of Nuevo León, said that the banners "divide the citizens of Nuevo León," and invited the media and the citizens to recognize that the banners only serve that purpose.
 Moreover, he mentioned that the message is a clear sign of "desperation" by the cartel due to the major blows it has received by the Mexican government.
 Aldo Fasci Zuazua, a member of the Ecologist Green Party of Mexico, said that the banners may not have been written by Los Zetas.

 Arrests

 The 21 former functionaries from the prison in Apodaca were apprehended on 15 March 2012.
 Among them were three high-level functionaries.

 As of 3 August 2012, 24 out of the 37 fugitives have been arrested or killed.

 Past incidents

 Prison fire

 In the same prison in Apodaca in May 2011, a fire erupted in the prison's psychiatric ward, killing 14 inmates and injuring 35.
-The causes of the fire have not been proven.
+The inmates were sprayed with gasoline, set on fire and subsequently stabbed with homemade spears by Zetas' members.